wdv4758h/pypy-extradoc/blog/draft/pypy-alpha-arm.rst

 This is the first release that supports a range of ARM devices - anything with ARMv6 (like the Raspberry Pi) or ARMv7 (like Beagleboard, Chromebook, Cubieboard, etc.) that supports VFPv3 should work.
-We provide builds with support for both ARM EABI variants, hard-float and for some older operating systems soft-float.
+We provide builds with support for both ARM EABI variants: hard-float and some older operating systems soft-float.

 This release comes with a list of limitations, consider it alpha quality,